 AND Drink my wine with The Hubby” I do……

 I’m home…..it’s 3:00 AM and I’m awake again with my thoughts.
 I “Rinse and Repeat” this pattern for more than 7 years.

 All my drinking is my own secret.
 I share my thoughts with no one.
 Nor do I talk about the full extent of my steady, heavy wine intake.
 Which has now lead to drinking beer in Belgium, Vodka on stressful days and Jamison in Dublin.

 Only I can hear the voice in my head regarding my actions.
-More and more I grow tired of my own private drinking hell.
+More and more I grow tired of my own private drinking prison.

-Because I run into more and more woman daily questioning their drinking, yet afraid to seek help because the options they find are not a fit for them.
-I decided to help other women, just like me, to allow sobriety to happen in their life.
+More and more woman daily have begun to question their drinking, yet are afraid to seek help because the options they find the all or nothing approach is not a fit for them.

 Thanks for reading this!

 I sincerely hope it helps you in some way,